sheriffjohn/interview-test-john/README.md

 3. The method signatures in the repositories cannot change
 4. The IncidentRepository must remain static

-Please submit your refactored code to us prior to an interview to allow us to review it.
+Please submit your refactored code to us via a method of your choice (repository link, cloud share, zip file, etc.) prior to an interview to allow us to review it.
+Note that while you can clone this repository, you cannot create a branch or commit any code to the repository.
+It is read only.

 Good Luck!